bitquery/streaming-data-platform-docs/docs/ide/authorisation/simple.md

 **Generating an Access Token**

-1. Go to the [Applications](https://account.bitquery.io/user/applications) page and select the application for which you want to generate an access token.
+1. Go to the [API- Key](https://account.bitquery.io/user/api_key) page and select the application for which you want to generate an access token.

     ![generate](/img/v2Access/generate.png)